controlecidadao/samantha_ia/README.md

 To create an empty `.txt` file, right-click on a blank area within the directory and select the **New** > **Text Document** options.
 Now, right-click on the `.txt` file and rename it with the same name as the model.

+Finally, locate the model-specific prompt template and paste it inside the `.txt` file.
+This prompt template is usually on the model page.

 <br><br><br><br>
 Samantha IA works locally and needs an internet connection only to download models.